 - a.
-All Federal Aid men. - b.
-Aliens, whose parents do not reside in the United States. - c.
-Any married man with one or more children. - d.
-Short Course students. - e.
-Those found unfit by the College Health Service. - f.
-Those who are 30 years of age or over. - g.
-Those who have received equivalent training in the armed forces of the United States during war, at the United States Military Academy, or in a Senior R. O. T. C. unit. - h.
-Those who have received previous training in the following services on the basis indicated: - 1.
-Regular armed services, such as the Army and the Navy.
-One year excuse for each year of service. - 2.
-National Guard.
-One term excuse for one year of service. - 3.
-C. M. T. C. One term excuse for one camp.
-One year excuse for two camps. - 4.
-Junior R. O. T. C. One year excuse for two years junior R. O. T. C.
+Aliens; - b.
+Any married man with one or more children; - c.
+Short course students; - d.
+Those found to be physically unfit by the College Health Service Physician; - e.
+Those who at the time of first registration have reached the age of 30 years; - f.
+Those who are classified as Juniors, unless enrollment for Military Science has been deferred for any reason previous to the time the student received junior rating; - g.
+Those having received equivalent training at the U. S. Military Academy, U. S. Naval Academy or in a senior R. O. T. C. unit; - h.
+Those having received previous training in the following services on the basis indicated: - Regular armed services such as the Army and Navy: One year excuse for each year service; - 2.
+National Guard: One term excuse for one year service; - 3.
+C. M. T. C.: One term excuse for one camp.
+One year excuse for two camps; - 4.
+Junior R. O. T. C.: One year excuse for two years junior R. O. T. C.